Ancient Doesn’t Cut It

 In his book Nutrition and Physical Degeneration,1 Weston Price put great emphasis on the degeneration in human health caused by the nutritional transition to modern industrial diets.
 It can be tempting for us to simplify this observation into the easily digestible message that tooth decay and other degenerative diseases are simply a result of the transition to modern life and diet, but if we do this, we wind up missing the overwhelming emphasis that Price placed on what he called primitive wisdom.

 In fact, Price never claimed that tooth decay was simply a result of modern foods.
-Quite to the contrary, he wrote the following: “I am frequently reminded that ancient skulls are often found with extensive dental caries, thus disproving that the primitive groups were more free from dental caries than modern groups.
+Quite to the contrary, he wrote the following: “I am frequently reminded that ancient skulls are often found with extensive dental caries, thus disproving that the indigenous groups were more free from dental caries than modern groups.
 It must be kept in mind that the fundamental laws of Nature have been in operation as long as animals and men have been on earth” (p.
 297).
 Indeed, the modern scientific literature corroborates the view that tooth decay is an ancient process.

 TOOTH DECAY IS ANCIENT